lcherukuri/GoogleHomeNotifications/README.md

   - `npm install`
   - `sudo npm install forever -g`
   - `forever start app.js`
       (this will run process in the background.
-If you want to stop use command `forever start app.js`)
+If you want to stop, use command `forever start app.js`)